3DMBDP/3D_Drone_Reconstruction/README.md

 		- simply follow the guide in the website

 ## Components
-~A script to combine the packages will be uploaded~

 For now, user need to download and compile dependencies manually:
 ```